HOME |

 Grapes come from vineyards in the Finger Lakes region of New York, about a hundred miles

-the barn in Long Eddy where all processing, fermentation, elevage and bottling takes
+into our picking boxes and trucked to the barn in Long Eddy where all processing,

-place.
-Annual production averages about one-thousand cases.
+fermentation, elevage and bottling takes place.
+Annual production averages about

 Barrels and tanks stacked to the ceiling.